18F/handbook/_pages/about-us/teams/OA-operational-guidance/management-reviews-of-procurement-actions.md

   - **For procurements between micro-purchase threshold and $25,000:**
     - Prior to RFQ/solicitation release and prior to award, both TTS management (one level above the CO) and a TTS procurement analyst will review acquisition packages.
-    - Acquisition packages should include, but not be limited to, the following items:
+    - Acquisition packages should include, but not be limited to, the following items, as applicable to the procurement phase:
       - Market research report
       - Acquisition plan
       - IGCE